vinayking01/React/lecture2( jsx , rendering element in dom, etc)/README.md

       }
     </ul>
     ```
+7. ### Short-circuit Evaluation In ReactJs
+    ```
+    short-circuit evaluation refers to a behavior where logical expressions are evaluated from left to right, and the evaluation stops as soon as the result is determined without needing to evaluate the entire expression.

+    Short-circuit evaluation in JSX refers to a pattern used to conditionally render elements based on a logical expression, primarily using the && (AND) or || (OR) operators.

+    How It Works:

+    - && (Logical AND): If the condition on the left side evaluates to true, the right side will be rendered. and if left is false , the left will be returned.

+    example  -
+    console.log(true && "Continue");  // Output: "Continue" (left side is true, so right side is returned) console.log(false && "Continue"); // Output: false (left side is false, so right side is ignored)

+    - || (Logical OR): If the condition on the left side evaluates to false, the right side will be rendered. if left side is true, then left will be returned.

+    example-
+    console.log(true || "Fallback");   // Output: true (left side is true, so right side is ignored) console.log(false || "Fallback");  // Output: "Fallback" (left side is false, so right side is used)

+    This pattern is useful for conditional rendering without needing a full if statement or ternary operator.

+    ```

 ## Imp Key Differences of JSX vs JS
 - Use className instead of class for specifying CSS classes in JSX.